- The Wonders of Flying

 Rowing – flight that is based on strong wing activity up and then down and back in a way that allows the bird to achieve elevation force while progressing foreword.

-Hovering – flight that is based on very fast wing flapping without advancing.
-This type of flight requires a great deal of energy and is suited for some small birds only.
+Hovering – based on very fast wing flapping without advancing.
+When birds fly this way it requires a great deal of energy and is suited for some small birds only.
 The hummingbird and the Northern Orange-tufted Sunbird (Cinnyris oseus) (Palestine sunbird) use it while drinking the honeydew from flowers.
-The pied kingfish, in the picture below, hovers while looking for his prey.
+The pied kingfisher, in the picture below, hovers while looking for his prey.

 Soaring – a form of flight that uses the aid of the air streams to advance rather than the rowing of the wings.
 This type of flight is typical of big birds.
 They have a large wing span and use streams of hot air that are rising, thus investing minimal energy to elevate themselves with it.